Multi-Car Insurance: How to Save Money Insuring Multiple Vehicles

 1. Stack Discounts on Top of the Multi-Car Discount

-• Bundling — Add your home or renters insurance to get an additional 15–25% off both policies
+• Bundling — Adding your home or renters insurance averages 10–40% savings, with some carriers like State Farm offering up to 30% off bundled policies

 • Safe driver / good driver — A clean record can save 10–25%

-• Good student — A teen or college student with strong grades can earn additional discounts
+• Good student — A teen or college student with strong grades can earn up to 25% off

 2. Right-Size Coverage Per Vehicle